lacework/terraform-gcp-audit-log/examples/organization-level-audit-log-exclude-folders/README.md

 # Integrate GCP Organization with Lacework
-The following provides an example of integrating a Google Cloud Organization with Lacework for Cloud Audit Log analysis.
+The following provides an example of integrating a Google Cloud Organization with Lacework for Cloud Audit Log analysis, excluding 2 folders from the root integration.

 ```hcl
 terraform {